Ages 5 & 6

 Tiny Tigers Gyogi Skills

 *Limited memberships available: subject to class size and individual readiness.

 LEVEL 3 Martial Arts performance offers the best karate classes for 5 & 6 year-olds.
 Our goal is to give them a safe and positive martial arts experience.
 The Dads and Moms of Moorpark, Thousand Oaks, and all Conejo Valley can attest to the level of fun and productivity in our Tiny Tiger Gyogi Skills classes - they're always the best critics!
-Like the age group before this, between the popularity and allowed available spaces in this class we don't always have enrollment opportunities so please contact us using the button below or by calling to find out if we are currently holding new-student evaluations for these Karate Kids - thank you.
+Like the age group before this, because of the popularity and permitted available spaces in this class we don't always have enrollment opportunities so please contact us using the button below or call to learn if we are currently holding new-student evaluations.

 For this age group we focus on social, behavioral, and physical development through the foundational elements of Kempo Karate and Jiu-Jitsu.
 Five and six-year olds are the most enthusiastic students.
 They love creativity and problem solving which makes them ideal Martial Artists.
 The problem is they are so progressive in following tasks that some teachers tend to mistake their capabilities for those of an older age group, but they still don't have the basic skills necessary to keep up with older children.
 Our solution is to provide them with their own program that targets their stage of development in a manner that adapts to their social and intellectual level while at the same time building skills that set them up for the next age group.
 There are three main keys to our success:

 We disguise the repetition of our rotating class curriculum so these karate kids feel a strong entertainment value while still being able to follow directions helping them gain awareness, focus, and discipline.

 Our instructors attend weekly ongoing training to refine communication skills as well as their physical skills so that your child learns to connect with authority in an encouraging and positive manner.